 Any competitive company wants to exercise control over its accounts payable (AP) and accounts receivable (AR).
 The behavioral healthcare industry is no exception.
-However, many treatment centers focus on medical billing rather than the entire revenue management cycle (RCM).
+However, many treatment centers focus on medical billing rather than the entirety of revenue cycle management (RCM).
 While accurate and timely billing is important, there are advantages to a more comprehensive, data-driven approach.
+Understanding the differences in medical billing vs. revenue cycle management can help you determine the best approach for your business.

-When considering behavioral health revenue cycle management, Sunwave Health offers a unified, data-driven software platform specifically designed for behavioral health.
-Reach out to schedule a demo and learn how Sunwave Health can create competitive advantages and efficiencies in your behavioral health treatment facility.
+When considering behavioral health revenue cycle management, Sunwave Health offers behavioral health treatment solutions in a unified, data-driven software platform.
+Reach out at 561.576.6037 to schedule a demo and learn how Sunwave Health can create competitive advantages and efficiencies in your behavioral health treatment center.

 Medical billing is the process of submitting and tracking claims to insurance companies to receive payment for services rendered.
 The process starts when a patient begins medical care and ends when reimbursement is received, which comprises payments from insurance and the patient.
 In between, several steps must be completed accurately and promptly for the insurance company to process the claim and issue a payment.
 Medical billing is a complex and ever-changing process, and it is crucial to clearly understand the different steps involved.

-Revenue Cycle Management (RCM)
+Revenue Cycle Management

-Revenue cycle management (RCM) is a more comprehensive approach that encompasses billing, collections, and payments.
+Revenue cycle management is a more comprehensive approach that encompasses billing, collections, and payments.
 This holistic approach can help your organization improve financial viability by optimizing cash flow, reducing denials, and improving accounts receivable.

 Integrating RCM into your organization can help to ensure that every patient encounter results in clean claims and prompt payment.
 By taking a proactive approach to reimbursement, you can avoid the delays and disruptions that can occur when claims are denied or underpaid.
-In addition, a well-designed RCM system can help you to achieve greater visibility into your AR, allowing you to identify issues and take corrective action more quickly.
+In addition, a well-designed RCM system can help you achieve greater visibility into your AR, allowing you to identify issues and take corrective action more quickly.

 RCM can help your organization improve its bottom line by streamlining claims processing and payment collection.
 In addition, by providing greater transparency into the revenue cycle, RCM can help you to make more informed decisions about areas of need or opportunity.
 As a result, RCM is an essential tool for any organization that wants to optimize its financial performance.

-A reputable third-party billing service faces the same challenges for a clinic or treatment center as with an inpatient facility, except additional services may be offered in a private behavioral health environment that are not offered in an inpatient setting.
+A reputable third-party billing service faces the same challenges for a clinic or treatment center as with an inpatient center, except additional services may be offered in a private behavioral health environment that are not offered in an inpatient setting.
 Being able to bill and collect efficiently is essential.

+Custom services are more likely to be billed or disputed inaccurately when they are completed by third-party billing companies, which can make them appear ineffective.
 A revenue cycle management system allows for greater customization and provides insights that allow for data-driven decisions.

-Sunwave Health Offers Behavioral Health RCM Solutions
+Call Sunwave Health to Find Offers for Behavioral Health RCM Solutions

 Sunwave Health offers a unified software platform incorporating RCM in addition to electronic records management, customer resource management, and a host of other business tools designed specifically for behavioral health.